JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 end
 ```

-The function above assumes that the initial_state_dist is a distriubtion that implements a pdf function.
+The function above assumes that the `initial_state_dist` is a distribution that implements a pdf function.

 Lastly, let's define the action function which maps the belief to an action using the QMDP policy.